 Cody Dalton is a Ph.D. student and preservice teacher supervisor at Virginia Tech studying History and Social Science Education.
-His work explores how technology, curiosity, and a bit of chaos can make history classrooms more engaging and equitable.
-He spends most of his time helping future teachers navigate lesson plans, curriculum maps, and the existential question of whether students actually care.
+His work explores how technology, pedagogy, and persona can make history classrooms more engaging and equitable.
 His research connects students’ lived experiences with digital tools to help them think critically about the past and the stories we choose to tell.
 He’s interested in whose voices get preserved, whose get left out, and how those choices shape our understanding of the world.
-He believes that good teaching starts with empathy, humor is a form of pedagogy, and learning works best when it’s a little unpredictable.
-He insists that if students are laughing and learning, something’s going right.
-When not writing or teaching, he’s usually collecting marginalia, overanalyzing roadside historical markers, or rooting for the Carolina Panthers with a level of optimism that could be classified as either admirable or delusional.
+He believes that learning works best when it’s a little unpredictable.
+When not writing or teaching, he’s usually overanalyzing roadside historical markers or rooting for the Carolina Panthers with a level of optimism that could be classified as either admirable or delusional.

 Copyright © 2025 Cody Dalton - All Rights Reserved.